Military Officers Association

 All applications for membership shall be submitted in writing to the board of directors.
 The board of directors shall be empowered to accept or reject any application or recommendation for membership.

-The purpose of the Chapter shall be to promote the purposes and objectives of the Military Officers Association of America; foster fraternal relations among retired, active, and former members of the uniformed services and their National Guard or Reserve components; protect the rights and interests of active duty, retired, Reserve and National Guard personnel of the uniformed services and their dependents and survivors; foster fraternal relations with the public; provide useful services for members and their dependents and survivors; support educational and charitable causes; and serve the community and the nation as selected by the Military Officers Association of Southwest Florida Foundation, Inc.
+The Chapter shall promote the purposes and objectives of the Military Officers Association of America; foster fraternal relations among retired, active, and former members of the uniformed services and their National Guard or Reserve components; protect the rights and interests of active duty, retired, Reserve and National Guard personnel of the uniformed services and their dependents and survivors; foster fraternal relations with the public; provide useful services for members and their dependents and survivors; support educational and charitable causes; and serve the community and the nation as selected by the Military Officers Association of Southwest Florida Foundation, Inc.

 The Junior Reserve Officers’ Training Corps (JROTC) is a federal program sponsored by the United States Armed Forces in high schools and/or middle schools across the United States and the United States military bases across the world.
 The program was originally created as part of the National Defense Act of 1916 and later expanded under the 1964 ROTC Vitalization Act.